Groundpepper/LLM-Powered-Data-Triage/README.md

 Go to [this folder](https://drive.google.com/drive/u/1/folders/1z02puhXXChU2A3bWjqrZm-SmDbX3m3aE) to download relevant files, including LLM output labels.
 SPeaking of which, I used Llama 3 via Ollama since that's a free one, but you'd need to download Ollama and pull the model.

+Despite calling `predict_animal_products`, the original LTS prompt in `labeling.py` actually relates to shark products, which confuses which command line use cases to input.